celestiaorg/celestia-specs/src/specs/data_structures.md

 ### Block

-Blocks are the top-level data structure of the LazyLedger blockchain.
+Blocks are the top-level data structure of the Celestia blockchain.

 | name                  | type                                        | description                                                           |
 |-----------------------|---------------------------------------------|-----------------------------------------------------------------------|